SiddharthaChowdhury/input-validate/README.md

     √ should return FALSE alphanumeric('123@abc')

-<a name="quickPassword"/>quickPassword(input): A quick password check with some ground rules:
+<a name="quickPassword"/>quickPassword(input): A quick password check with some ground rules:  [{Table of Content}](#toc)

+	--- RULE ---
 	1. Must contain at least 1 number and 1 letter
 	2. Must have atleast 8 characters
 	3. May contain blank space
 	4. May contain any of these characters: ._@#$%

 	--- usage ---
 	if ( TEST.quickPassword("123abc_XYZ") ) {